hipe/tmx/zerk/doc/issues/050-CLI-table-notes.md

-symbol about its type. because we can predict (or, to the extent that we can predict) the width of the content string before we actually make the string, the value is never actually converted to to a string until it is actually rendered and immediately produced as a streamed item.
+symbol about its type. because we can predict (or, to the extent that we can predict) the width of the content string before we actually make the string, the value is never actually converted to a string until it is actually rendered and immediately produced as a streamed item.

-## finding the width of columsn with floats :[#here.A]
+## finding the width of columns with floats :[#here.A]

 for any column that contains more than one float, it is NOT the case that we can achieve the correct "widening" merely by